iamsayan/remove-wp-meta-tags/README.md

 * Allows you to enable some security headers and disable user enumeration.
 * Allows you to minify html, css aand js code.
 * Allows you to remove version number from scripts and css files.
-* Allows you to add some custom code to wo header and footer.
+* Allows you to add some custom code to wordpress header and footer.

 ## Installation ##